MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Copy-Item.md

 This example uses the `Copy-Item` cmdlet to copy the `Get-Widget.ps1` script from the `\\Server01\Share` directory to the `\\Server12\ScriptArchive` directory.
-As part of the copy operation, the command changes the item name from `Get-Widget.ps1` to `Get-Widget.ps1.txt`, so it can be attached to email messages.
+As part of the copy operation, the command changes the item name from `Get-Widget.ps1` to `Get-Widget.ps1.txt`, so it can be safely attached to email messages.

 ```powershell
 Copy-Item "\\Server01\Share\Get-Widget.ps1" -Destination "\\Server12\ScriptArchive\Get-Widget.ps1.txt"